General Terms and Conditions for Bachelor’s study programme

 All study content and media are protected by copyright.
 Any use in cases other than those permitted by contract is not permitted and requires the prior written consent of the copyright holder.
 This applies in particular to making them publicly available via the Internet, copying them and passing them on to third parties.
 It is permitted to save and print out the study content and media for personal purposes.

-The student acknowledges the currently valid General Examination Regulations as well as the Study and Examination Regulations (APO) for the degree programme of IU International University of Applied Sciences named on page 1 of this contract, the IU Library Usage Regulations and the guidelines for online examinations and online presentations as binding for him:herself.
+The student acknowledges the currently valid General Examination Regulations as well as the Study and Examination Regulations (APO) for the study programme of IU International University of Applied Sciences named on page 1 of this contract, the IU Library Usage Regulations and the Guidelines for Online Examinations and Online Presentations as binding for him:herself.

-For the implementation of some courses of study, the purchase of certain technical equipment or other materials and/or the participation in certain excursions by the students is necessary.
+For the implementation of some study programmes, the purchase of certain technical equipment or other materials and/or the participation in certain excursions by the student is necessary.
 The purchase of this equipment and materials and costs for excursions are not included in the tuition fees.
 The respective additional costs can be found on the IU website.

 5. Virtual campus and digital learning material

-Central learning processes in the degree programme as well as the organisation of studies are internet-based via the virtual campus of IU International University of Applied Sciences.
+Central learning processes in the study programme as well as the organisation of studies are internet-based via the virtual campus of IU International University of Applied Sciences.
 The provision of the necessary technical equipment is not included in the tuition fees.
 The student is solely responsible for providing technical study equipment (hardware and software) that meets the requirements of IU.
-The student is obliged to inform him/herself independently whether the online tools and other technologies used by IU which are necessary for the execution of this contract are available in his:her region.
-An overview of the necessary online tools and the required technical study equipment (software and hardware) are listed on the website (LINK: https://www.iu-fernstudium.de/en/advice-and-faq/faqs/).
+The student is obliged to inform him:herself independently whether the online tools and other technologies used by IU which are necessary for the execution of this contract are available in his:her region.
+An overview of the necessary online tools and the required technical study equipment (software and hardware) are listed on the website (https://www.iu-fernstudium.de/en/advice-and-faq/faqs).

 The virtual campus of IU International University of Applied Sciences is password protected.
 The access data is communicated to the student at the beginning of the study programme and he:she guarantees not to pass this data on to third parties and not to allow unauthorised third parties to access the virtual campus or the learning materials of the study programme.